pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 If any parameters are configured for the provider state, they will be passed in the *"params"* attribute.

+The provider state callback can return a map (JSON object) of values that can then be used by things like the Provider State Generator to inject values.
+The returned map of values will fall back to the provider state parameters.

 #### `-s, --state-change-url <state-change-url>`

 This sets the absolute URL that the POST requests will be made to before each actual request.
 If this value is not